pischule/edufpmi-automation/README.md

 # edufpmi-automation

+## What is it for?

+Are you tired of marking your attendance at edufpmi.bsu.by?
+Let this bot do it for you.

-## how to run this app
+## How to run this app

 ### Heroku

+The easiest way.
 Just click the button below

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)